-Everest Three Passes Trek with Best Local Company
+Everest Three Passes Trek with Best Recommended Company

-Three Passes Trek Nepal is probably an ultimate high altitude hiking journey in the Himalaya.
+Three Passes Trek Nepal is probably the ultimate high-altitude hiking journey in the Himalayas.
 It is an adventurous and equally scenic lifetime trip.
 The trail of three passes trek is in the Everest Region of Nepal.
-Three passes trek in Nepal takes you to cross over the three high passes in the world named Kongma La Pass (5535 meters/18159 feet), Cho La Pass (5368 meters/ 17612 feet) and Renjo La Pass (5360 meters/17585 feet).
+Three passes trek in Nepal takes you to cross over the three high passes in the world named Kongma La Pass (5535 meters/18159 feet), Cho La Pass (5368 meters/ 17612 feet), and Renjo La Pass (5360 meters/17585 feet).

 Three Passes Trek in Nepal starts from Lukla after 40 minutes mountain flight from Kathmandu following the classic route of Phakding, Namche Bazaar then towards Dingboche.
 From here it branches off Chhukung valley.
 Afterward, it rises with a climb to Kongma La Pass to Lobuche and Everest Base Camp.

-Trekking continues over Cho La Pass to Gokyo Lake, then crossing the Renjo La Pass it down to Thame.
+Trekking continues over Cho La Pass to Gokyo Lake, then crosses the Renjo La Pass down to Thame.
 Subsequently following the classical trail it drops down to Lukla where this adventure trekking ends.
-From Lukla its flight back to Kathmandu to end the overall trip.
+From Lukla, it’s a flight back to Kathmandu to end the overall trip.

 Why Excellent Himalaya Trek Company for Three Passes Trek

-Excellent Himalaya Trek and Expedition is familiar as the top-rated company among many agencies because of its below salient features:
+Excellent Himalaya Trek and Expedition is familiar as the top-rated company among many agencies for Three Passes Trek because of its below salient features:

 Run by Local Experts: As a local travel operator, we know well about the route of Three Passes Trek and its surroundings.
 We know the best way of trekking at the route of Three Passes and get you also the same way.

-Great Success Rate & Trustworthy: We are a trustworthy Trekking Company for Three Passes Trek in this sense that we are operating all Three Passes Trek based on reality, integrity and honesty.
+Great Success Rate & Trustworthy: We are a trustworthy Trekking Company for Three Passes Trek in the sense that we are operating all Three Passes Trek based on reality, integrity, and honesty.

 Focus on your needs: We highly value all trekkers and are responsive to their needs and preferences.
 Our Three Passes Trek package is customizable according to their interests and plan.